Keeping you informed

 We’ve developed an online tool to help you identify government financial support measures for which your business may be eligible.

-We‘ve also collated useful links on other sources of advice and mental health support for individuals and businesses working in the seafood sector.
+We‘ve also collated useful links on other sources of business advice and mental health support for individuals and businesses working in the seafood sector.

 We have new funding available to support online learning opportunities while Covid-19 social distancing requirements prevent the delivery of face to face taught training courses.